Ahebi Ugbabe: Exile

 She later had to escape to Igalaland.
 Ahebi was running from an order for her to be married to a female deity as punishment for her father's sins.
 This punishment was known as igo ma ogo (to become the inlaw of a deity).
 Her family had gone through a series of unfortunate events when she was thirteen and fourteen.
 The farm yielded little, illness spread, and trading was slow.
 Her father had gone to a diviner, someone who was perceived as knowing the unknown.
 This man had correlated the events to the wrath of the goddess Ohe due to his crime.
 During her forced exile, Ahebi became a commercial sex worker and used this form of work to her advantage by aligning herself with powerful men such as the ruler of Igala, and British colonial officials.
-Along her travels, Ahebi learned to speak numerous languages, such as "Igala, Nupe, and Pidgin English.
+Along her travels, Ahebi learned to speak numerous languages, such as "Igala, Nupe and Pidgin English.
 Her success and independence helped to redefine sex work in Igbo culture, from servitude to a voluntary profession.
-Chinua Achebe wrote that "Achebe furthermore sets out to introduce 'the concept of 'wife of a deity' and extends the analytical category of 'autonomous sex worker' as models through which to engage with continuities and change in conceptions of female enslavement as well as competing and overlapping definitions of prostitution in an African context".
+Sabine Jell-Bahlsen wrote that "Achebe furthermore sets out to introduce 'the concept of 'wife of a deity' and extends the analytical category of 'autonomous sex worker' as models through which to engage with continuities and change in conceptions of female enslavement as well as competing and overlapping definitions of prostitution in an African context".
 Her sex work and linguistic skills gave her access to the Attah-Igala (king) and the British divisional officer, who not only facilitated her return to Enugu-Ezike, but supported her claim to the office of headman, warrant chief, and, later, eze."